Warren8824/riverside-homelab/README.md

 - Automation workflows beyond initial provisioning
 - Monitoring and security tooling

-These areas are left as placeholders to support future learning, particularly around:
+These areas are documented structurally only and left intentionally unimplemented to preserve a clean baseline.
-- Hybrid identity
-- Microsoft 365 administration
-- Entra ID, MFA, and Conditional Access

 ## Repository structure